13 Top Brand Video Examples For Your Next Campaign

 3. Paystack’s quarterly roundup video

 This is a subtle way to humanize the brand through brand storytelling.
-Specifically, it transforms the brand name, logo, and colors from abstract visual elements randomly plastered on a video background into something that humans can interact with.
-This makes it easier for the target audience to engage with the video and recognize the brand.
+Specifically, it transforms the company name, logo, and colors from abstract visual elements randomly plastered on a video background into something that humans can interact with.
+This makes it easier for the target audience to engage with the clip and recognize the brand.

 4. PlayPlay’s Content Summit video